gitlabhq/gitlab-runner/docs/install/index.md

 GitLab Runner officially supported binaries are available for the following architectures:

-- x86, amd64, ARM64, s390x
+- x86, AMD64, ARM64, ARM, s390x

-Official packages are available for the following distributions:
+Official packages are available for the following Linux distributions:

-- CentOS, Debian, Ubuntu, RHEL, Fedora
+- CentOS, Debian, Ubuntu, RHEL, Fedora, Mint

+Runner officialy supports the following operating systems:

+- Linux, Windows, macOS, FreeBSD

 You can find information on the different installation methods below.